tal-1/Molcho-ctl/README.md

 * **Owner:** <your-username> (Detected automatically)
 * **CreatedBy:** molcho-platform-cli

-Note: The tool strictly filters list views to show only resources containing the CreatedBy tag or signature.
+Note: The tool strictly filters list views to show only resources containing the 'CreatedBy' tag or signature.

 ## **Installation**